swook/adam-dui/README.md

 The target website is currently hard-coded and points to [https://hikaru.cs.au.dk/youtube/](https://hikaru.cs.au.dk/youtube/).
 To test it with real devices, open [https://hikaru.cs.au.dk/youtube/?deviceClass=tablet](https://hikaru.cs.au.dk/youtube/?deviceClass=tablet) and replace the value of `deviceClass` from `tablet` to either `tv`, `laptop`, `smartphone`, or `smartwatch`.
 -->

+## Demonstration Frontend (incl.
+Simulator)

+To be made available soon.